CSCfi/allas-cli-utils/README.md

 ```text
 compression=0
 ```
-No now command:
+Now command:
 ```text
 a-put my_data.b
 ```
 Will not compress the data during the upload process.
-Howerer, you can still use compression with option _--compress_.
+However, you can still use compression with option _--compress_.

 ```text
 a-put --compress my_data.b